GaloisInc/helib-demos/simon-writeup.md

 SIMON 64/128.
 However, as we'll show below, this cannot be accomplished using the current version of HElib.

-What follows is a the encryption algorithm of SIMON 64/128 specified in [Cryptol](http://cryptol.net/).
+What follows is the encryption algorithm of SIMON 64/128 implemented in [Cryptol](http://cryptol.net/).
 (Cryptol is a wonderful way to think about and verify cryptographic algorithms.)